DragonMinded/libdragon/README.md

 * The GCC toolchain is 64 bit capable to be able to use the full R4300 capabilities (commercial games and libultra are based on a 32-bit ABI and is not possible to use 64-bit registers and opcodes with it)
-* Can be developed with newer-generation emulators (Ares) and development cartridges (64drive, EverDrive64, SummerCart64).
+* Can be developed with newer-generation emulators (Ares, Gopher64) and development cartridges (64drive, EverDrive64, SummerCart64).
 * Support both vanilla N64 and iQue Player (Chinese variant).
 It is possible to run ROMs built with libdragon on iQue without modifying the source code.